Views of Kanye West: Religious freedom

 West supports faith-based organizations and restoring school prayer in the United States.

 Prison reform

-In September 2018, West called for the alteration of the Thirteenth Amendment because of a loophole that suggests it is legal to enslave convicts.
+In September 2018, West called for the alteration of the Thirteenth Amendment as it contained a loophole which suggested the legality of enslaving convicts.
 During a meeting with Trump the following month, West called the Thirteenth Amendment a "trap door".

 In October 2019, West stated during a performance with the Sunday Service Choir that people were too busy discussing music and sports instead of focusing on a broken system that he claims imprisons "one in three African-Americans...in this country."
 The following month, West alleged that the media calls him "crazy" to silence his opinion, connecting this to the incarceration of African-Americans and celebrities.

-On his album Jesus Is King (2019), West discussed the Thirteenth Amendment, mass incarceration, criticized the prison–industrial complex, and connected three-strikes laws to slavery.
+On his album Jesus Is King (2019), West discussed the Thirteenth Amendment, mass incarceration, criticized the prison–industrial complex, and drew a connection between the three-strikes law and slavery.